RakaDoank/uws-react-native/README.md

 - **uWebSockets** is simple, secure & standards compliant web server for the most demanding of applications.
 See [**uWebSockets**](https://github.com/uNetworking/uWebSockets) for more information
 - **uws-react-native** is library that allows you to easily use **uWebSockets** in your React Native through new architecture with JSI to the native C++

-> ⚠️ WebSocket server is not implemented yet

 - [Installation](#installation)
   - [From NPM Registry](#from-npm-registry)
   - [From GitHub Release](#from-github-release)